Settings

 It doesn't look mind-blowing because everything that comes after it is influenced by it, and being first to start a new sound is only obvious if you look at the timeline.

-• tetha 5 months ago
+• tetha a year ago

 Black Sabbath, of which Ozzy was the frontman, is considered to be either one of around three, or the one founder of heavy metal.
 It may not be entirely right to say so, because there was a development going on around that time, but the entire giant metal genre goes back to these few guys, with Ozzy being one of them, in this timeline.